-In September 2006, the FASB issued Statement of Financial Accounting Standards, or SFAS, No. 157, "Fair Value Measurements," or SFAS No. 157.
-This standard defines fair value, establishes a framework for measuring fair value under U.S. generally accepted accounting principles, and expands disclosures about fair value measurements.
-SFAS No. 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007, except that under FASB Staff Position, or FSP 157-2, "Effective Date of FASB Statement No. 157," companies are allowed to delay the effective date of SFAS No. 157 for non-financial assets and non-financial liabilities that are not recognized or disclosed at fair value on a recurring basis until fiscal years beginning after November 15, 2008.
-In October 2008, FSP 157-3, "Determining the Fair Value of a Financial Asset When the Market for that Asset is Not Active," or FSP 157-3, was issued and effective upon issuance, including prior periods for which financial statements have not been issued.
+In September 2006, the FASB issued SFAS, No. 157, "Fair Value Measurements," or SFAS No. 157, which now forms part of ASC Topic No. 820.
+This standard defines fair value, establishes a framework for measuring fair value under U.S. GAAP, and expands disclosures about fair value measurements.
+SFAS No. 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007, except that under FASB Staff Position, or FSP 157-2, "Effective Date of FASB Statement No. 157," which now forms part of ASC Topic No. 820, companies are allowed to delay the effective date of SFAS No. 157 for non-financial assets and non-financial liabilities that are not recognized or disclosed at fair value on a recurring basis until fiscal years beginning after November 15, 2008.
+In October 2008, FSP 157-3, "Determining the Fair Value of a Financial Asset When the Market for that Asset is Not Active," or FSP 157-3, which now forms part of ASC Subtopic No. 820-10, was issued and effective upon issuance, including prior periods for which financial statements have not been issued.
 FSP 157-3 clarified the application of SFAS No. 157 in a market that is not active.
 Effective January 1, 2008, we adopted the provisions of SFAS No. 157 for all financial assets and liabilities.
 Effective January 1, 2009, we adopted SFAS No. 157 for non-financial assets and liabilities.
-There was no material impact on our financial statements from the adoption of SFAS No. 157 for our financial assets and liabilities.